NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 :::tip

-If you are using Windows, we **strongly recommend** running this guide on [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/about).
+If you are using Windows, we **strongly recommend** using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/about) to follow this guide.

 :::